fnproject/tutorials/java/UsingJavaRuntimeContext/README.md

 import com.fnproject.fn.api.RuntimeContext;
 ```

 The `com.fnproject.fn.api.FnConfiguration` class allows you to annotate methods to be used for configuration.
-This allows you to setup and configure variables before the `handleRequest` method is run.
+This allows you to setup and configure variables before the `handleRequest` method is run. **Note:** This annotation can be applied to more than one method if you wish.

 The `com.fnproject.fn.api.RuntimeContext` class gives you access to the environment variables set automatically or created by the Fn CLI.
 We can pass a `RuntimeContext` variable to a method and gain access to all the available environment variables.